Ada for the curious

 There is a very nice interview with Niklaus Wirth (the Swiss computer scientist who invented Pascal), where he remembers that during his time, all existing programming languages were unneccessarily complex.
 He wanted to design a language that is as simple as possible without losing power.

 In Ada, you see some of this legacy.
-Let’s look at two examples.
+One example are exceptions.

 In Ada, exceptions are like objects, not types.
 You define an exception like this: